 The bummer is, The EWG gives any bleach and the toilet bowl cleaners F’s.
 Noting that that the Sodium Hypochlorite is of moderate concern for it’s asthma and respiration effects.

 Yeah.
 Be careful with these chemicals.
-Full disclosure: This is the first time years, maybe decades that I’ve had chlorine in my home.
+Full disclosure: This is the first time years, maybe decades that I’ve purchased chlorine.
 Desperate times call for desperate measures.

 Say we go to the grocery store, we wear gloves, we walk the barren aisles, we use our phone, we check out, we take off the gloves, we put the bags in our car, we get in the car, we wipe our hands and the phone with an essential oil wipe and we drive home.

-Once we get home and the bags are in, we wipe down everything the packages and the phone with a diluted solution.
+Once we get home and the bags are in, we wipe down everything the packages and the phone with a diluted Clorox solution.
+OUTSIDE and Wearing a Mask and Gloves!
+Bleach is really so toxic, it's hard to wrap my head around the fact that we're actually using it.
+But, we're doing it as safely as possible.
+The Clorox stays out of the house.

-When someone comes over or bring something from the outside world in, we do the same.
+When someone comes over we ask them to take off their shoes at the door and we do the same.

 Chemistryviews.org wraps up the research this way: